Friedrich Merz's bid to become Germany's chancellor fails in parliament in a stunning defeat

 “It is an annoying process, but in a parliamentary democracy, in a liberal country, this is unfortunately one of the scenarios that you have to be prepared for,” he told reporters.

-Volker Resing, who wrote the recent biography “Friedrich Merz: His Path to Power,” expressed surprise at the turn of events, something he said that “has never happened before” in post-war Germany.
+Volker Resing, who wrote the recent biography “Friedrich Merz: His Path to Power,” expressed surprise at the turn of events.

-“It shows how fragile the coalition’s situation is and that some lawmakers are prepared to spread uncertainty — that’s a warning signal,” Resing told The Associated Press after the vote.
+“It shows how fragile the coalition’s situation is and that some lawmakers are prepared to spread uncertainty — that’s a warning signal,” Resing told The Associated Press.

 Resing said that if Merz gets elected in the second round, then everything will be fine and people may soon forget about this hiccup.
 But “for now everything is wide open,” he added.